-All employees must complete discrimination and harassment training at least once every three years.
+All employees must complete discrimination and harassment training upon hire and at least once every three years.
 Some departments require more frequent completion of this training requirement.
-The Office of Institutional Equity and Compliance (OIEC) also offers specialized departmental training for faculty, supervisors, and other employee groups throughout the year upon request.
+The Office of Institutional Equity and Compliance (OIEC) also facilitates in-person sessions that cover all topics included in the required training, focusing specifically on responding effectively and fulfilling the obligation to report to OIEC, for faculty, supervisors, and other employee groups throughout the year upon request.